There are plenty of other posts that talk about what growth marketing is, but this one’s different.

 From my personal experience, it’s super hard to run multiple experiments if you’re working in a small team.
 I’ve never been in a situation where I had a fully stacked growth team, it’s always just been me and a few other freelancers in a hodgepodged configuration.

-Trying to be like the “cool kids” and running high tempo experiments can seriously burn you the fuck out.
+Trying to be like the “cool kids” and running high tempo experiments can seriously burn you out.

 So be careful not to put unnecessary pressure on yourself because you think it’s what you should be doing.